Facilitating a Protein Powder for Every Body, for Every Need

 Design:

-I began by prototyping at the most essential level, first sketching, then developing basic wireframes, and developing a more dynamic wireframe flow
+I began by prototyping at the most essential level, first developing basic wireframes, and developing a more dynamic wireframe flow

 Next I sussed out visual direction.
 I focused on a modern but universal logo that felt gender neutral, egalitarian, and visually accessible to everyone.